mspass-team/mspass/docs/source/user_manual/database_concepts.rst

      get the data from the wf collection document used to drive the readers.
 We discuss strengths and weaknesses of this approach relative to file I/O below.
   #.
+A limitation of gridfs is that the sample data are stored in the same
+     disk area where MongoDB stores it's other data.
+This can be a limitation for system configurations that do not contain a modern large virtual file system or any system without a single disk file system able to store the entire data set and any completed results.
+  #.
 MsPASS has limited support for reading from a network port via
      a url defined in the wf document.
 Most of that code is currently incomplete and is expected to be fleshed out when Earthscope finalizes plans for their upcoming cloud-based data management.
   #.
-The :code:`gridfs` method is expected to be superior to file storage for
-     large clusters because it facilitates parallel io operations.
-With files two processes can collide trying access a common file, especially with a writer.
-  #.
-A limitation of gridfs is that the sample data are stored in the same
-     disk area where MongoDB stores it's other data.
-This can be a limitation for system configurations that do not contain a modern large virtual file system or any system without a single disk file system able to store the entire data set and any completed results.
+MsPASS has a prototype reader for cloud storage in AWS based on
+     SCEC's implementation.
+That system is expected to also evolve as Earthscope moves to cloud storage.

 gridfs storage
 :::::::::::::::